Research: Articles

 Patronage Contracting (under review)

-Pi Sigma Alpha Award, Western Political Science Association, 2022 (best paper presented at 2022 WPSA Annual Meeting).
+Best Paper Award, Western Political Science Association, 2023 (best paper presented at 2022 WPSA Annual Meeting).

 Outsourcing public services to private providers is heralded for increasing government efficiency.
 Yet, outsourcing also offers opportunities to circumvent employment regulations in the public sector.
 The praised flexibility that private contractors have to hire employees can also be used to hire political supporters.
 I call the use of outsourcing for mobilization purposes patronage contracting.
 By exploiting close-elections regression discontinuities across Brazilian municipalities, I show that opportunistic mayors who engage in clientelistic practices outsource not only service delivery but also patronage jobs.
 Moreover, I demonstrate that this effect is driven by municipalities where mayors are pressured by stronger political machines.
 Preregistered survey experiments with mayoral candidates further confirm these findings.
 This study presents a cautionary tale against the common assertion that outsourced services provide fewer opportunities for malfeasance.
 On the contrary, public-sector outsourcing can exacerbate government reliance on patronage appointments due to the reduced oversight of contract employees.